rcverse/anpe-gui/anpe_gui/resources/gui_help.md

 ## Starting the app
 When you start the app, ANPE will automatically check for required language models in the background.

-If any essential model *types* are missing, the status bar will display a warning (e.g., "Missing required models: spaCy model(s), NLTK data.
+If any essential model are missing, the status bar will display a warning (e.g., "Missing required models: spaCy model(s), NLTK data.
 Use 'Manage Models' (⚙️ icon) to install.") and the "Process" button will remain disabled.

 Model installation and management are handled through the <button>Settings</button> dialog, accessible via the gear icon (<q>⚙️</q>) in the top-right corner.
 This dialog requires an internet connection for downloading models.